Dutch Brigade (Peninsular War): Medellin, Talavera and Almonacid

-The Dutch Brigade's losses at Talavera were 31 killed and 146 wounded.
-Most wounds became septic.
-The surgeons did not improve the prospects of their patients by the enthusiastic use of bloodletting.
-Most wounds to limbs were treated, often proactively, by amputation without anesthesia, because so many wounds became gangrenous.
-Major Steinmetz (by now commander of the artillery of the division-Leval), who had been ill for a very long time, died on the battlefield from complications of podagra.
+The Dutch Brigade's losses at Talavera amounted to 31 killed and 146 wounded, with many wounds becoming septic.
+The surgeons did not improve the prospects of their patients by the use of bloodletting.
+Most wounds to limbs were treated, often unnecessarily, by amputation without anesthesia, to prevent wounds becoming gangrenous, which happened in many cases.
+Major Steinmetz (by now commander of the artillery of Leval's division), who had been ill for a very long time, died on the battlefield from complications of podagra.